 Writing Workshops: In this novel, you explore neurodivergence through the character of Robby, who carries a rare genetic trait that makes him a target of the Sentinels.
 How did you approach writing about neurodivergence, and why was it essential to include this theme in the book?

 JH Gruger: In Gravity of Sol-3, neurodivergent humans are the targets of alien Sentinels and human eugenicists.
 The aliens use propaganda to bring out the worst in humans to hate the "others" after the aliens recognize a potential threat from these neurodivergent humans.
-The eugenics movement is not something new-our history in the early twentieth century proved man is capable of horrific acts, ranging from mass sterilization to the attempted extermination of neurodivergent people.
+The eugenics movement is not something new--our history in the early twentieth century proved man is capable of horrific acts, ranging from mass sterilization to the attempted extermination of neurodivergent people.
 The aliens recognize that a unique neurodivergent skill could evolve into an existential threat to them.

 In Gravity of Sol-3, neurodivergence is at the heart of the conflict and provides the ultimate answer to the human dilemma.
 I used my personal experience with neurodivergence in my family to create an accurate representation of an autistic boy and the community that supports him.
 I worked to show the wonder and joy that can emerge from neurodivergence.
 Stephen Hawking is a perfect example of one severely disabled man who became the most celebrated theoretical physicist of his time.